 4. If Prompted, enter your Admin Password to move to the next screen.

-5. On the System Restore Screen, click on the Next button.
+6. On the System Restore screen, click on the Next button.

-6. On the next screen, select the Restore Point that you want to use and click on Next.
+7. On the next screen, check Show more restore points option, select the Restore Point that you want to use and click on Next.

-Note: After selecting Restore Point, it is better to click on Scan for affected programs to view the applications that might be deleted by the Restore process.
+Note: After selecting Restore Point, it is better to click on Scan for affected programs option to view the applications which might be removed by the Restore process.

-7. You will see a pop-up indicating that progress of the Restore process.
+9. You will now see a pop-up indicating that progress of System Restore process.

-After the System Restore Process is completed, your computer will be rolled back to the condition it was in when the Restore Point was created.
+After the Restore Process is completed, you will find your computer in the same working condition as it was when the System Restore Point was created.